kigster/joyent-cloud-pricing/README.md

 Most recent pricing structure is stored in the YAML file under ```config/joyent_pricing.yml```.

-To update this file, run provided rake task:
+To update this file using prices published on Joyent's website, run the provided rake task, and if YAML file changed, please feel free to submit a pull request.

 ```ruby
 rake joyent:pricing:update
 ```

-## Full Pricing
+### Full Pricing

-Full price is stored in the configuration instance.
+Full price is stored in the configuration instance and is read from YAML file.

 ```ruby
 c = Joyent::Cloud::Pricing::Configuration.instance